Skip to main content

 End-user wallet (EOA)Chain-agnostic CAIP-10: eip155:0:0x<addr>Owner addresses in enrollment and portfolio reads.
 The same EOA works on every EIP-155 chain, so the chain reference is 0 per CAIP-10 §Abstract Account Addresses.

-Vault / smart-contract accountChain-bound CAIP-10: eip155:<chainId>:0x<addr>Vaults, session-key agents, withdrawal recipients.
+Smart account / smart-contract accountChain-bound CAIP-10: eip155:<chainId>:0x<addr>Smart accounts, session-key agents, withdrawal recipients.
 The contract exists only at that (chain, address) tuple.

 Asset (ERC-20)CAIP-19: eip155:<chainId>/erc20:0x<addr>Strategy allocations, withdrawal assets.